- What makes Oyster unique?

 We ask for your first payment of £180 to be made at the point of completing your booking form.
 This payment is deducted from the total amount due to us for your programme.
 This is refundable in the unlikely event that we are unable to offer you a place on one of our programmes.

-A second payment of £450 is requested 6 months before departure.
-If you are booking within 6 months of your departure, your second payment will be due at the point of confirming your booking.
+A second payment of £450 is requested 6 months before arrival.
+If you are booking within 6 months of your arrival, your second payment will be due at the point of confirming your booking.

-The remaining balance is due 90 days before departure.
-There are occasions where the final payment date may be set closer to departure.
+The remaining balance is due 90 days before arrival.
+There are occasions where the final payment date may be set closer to arrival.
 This will be made clear on your payment schedule.

 How do I raise the money?